saglam/big-rust-preschool/README.md

 Here if the full code with the generics [sumth_elements.rs](sumth_element.rs).
-If you have clone this repo, you can run the unit tests by
+If you have cloned this repo, you can run the unit tests by
 ```sh
 cargo test sumth_element --release
 ```